Extended-Thunder/send-later/index.md

 default, so if it isn't, then you unchecked it for some reason, and you should check it and click "OK" to save the change.
-Then, to cause past messages that were previously put into the Outbox to be delivered, select the "`File > Send Unsent Messages`" menu command.
+Then, to cause past messages that were previously put into the Outbox to be delivered, select the `File > Send Unsent Messages` menu command.
 If that's not the problem, then read on.

 Another common mistake when using the add-on is clicking on the "Put in Outbox"